 Argentina and Portugal also have towns named Santa Cruz.
 You'll get to what you're looking for a lot faster if you add the word "California" to your search.

 You'll need more than just a place to sleep while you're in Santa Cruz.
-Take a look at things to do in Santa Cruz for a weekend getaway or find out what the best things to do are.
+Research things to do in Santa Cruz for a weekend getaway.

 Find your Santa Cruz lodging like a pro.
 Use the same process we use to choose our recommended hotels.
 However, you'll need to know a few things about Santa Cruz hotel locations first: